onyx-platform/onyx/doc/user-guide/lifecycles.md

 #### Handle Exception

 If an exception is thrown during any lifecycle execution except `after-task-stop`, one or more lifecycle handlers may be defined.
 If present, the exception will be caught and passed to this function,  which takes 4 arguments - an event map, the matching lifecycle map, the keyword lifecycle name from which the exception was thrown, and the exception object.
 This function must return `true` or `false` indicating whether the job should be restarted.
 If any exception handling function defined for this task returns `false`, the job is killed.
+The lifecycle that is provided to the exception will be one of the standard ones defined here - plus a few extras that are intentionally *not* definable: `:lifecycle/read-batch`, and `:lifecycle/write-batch`.

 ### Example